 It is difficult to say who first decided to combine different items of clothing for the first time, the designer or the customer.
 Jeans and tips, fur and crazy colors, heavy boots and summer dresses - all of these combinations appeared over time and through experiments.

-Or let's take a look at the modern fascination for rags and torn clothing.
-Used look, destroyed look, where do these trends come from?
-Perhaps from a bigger of a designer to the penchant for perfection, shine and glamor.
-Or due to lack of ideas, means and alternatives.
-Completely irrelevant, because the result probably exceeded all possible expectations.
+Or let's take a look at the modern fascination with rags and torn clothing.
+Used look , destroyed look – where do these trends come from?
+Perhaps from a designer's weariness with the tendency toward perfection, glitz, and glamour.
+Or from a lack of ideas, resources, and alternatives.
+It doesn't matter, because the result has far exceeded all possible expectations.

 05 markets